dmd-program/dmd-100/example-content-w-oerschema.md

 12. Good design allows a user to perform optimally in engaging reality
 13. Good design can be delivered, installed, and repaired conveniently

 These lists were not meant to be hard rules that apply to everything, but can be helpful guidelines when making or evaluating work.
+{% endoer_property %}
+{% endoer_resource %}